dotlang/language/README.md

-# Dotlang Programming Language Reference
+# dot Programming Language Reference

+Make it as simple as possible, but not simpler.
+(A. Einstein)

+Perfection is finally attained not when there is no longer anything to add, but when there is no longer anything to take away.
+(Antoine de Saint-Exupéry, translated by Lewis Galantière.)

 Version 0.98

 June 2, 2017